 Tuck in for a Winter Slumber

 Consider purchasing tire covers to protect them from the sun’s rays.
 They are easy to put on once you’ve parked at your site.
 You should also purchase an RV cover to protect the exterior of your rig from the elements.
 It is not recommended to use tarps, as sometimes these can cause damage if not secured properly.
-Instead, protect your RV’s exterior by purchasing a properly-fitting cover.
+Instead, protect your RV’s exterior by purchasing a properly-fitted cover.
 This small investment will prolong the life of your paint job and exterior graphics.

 Once you’re done winterizing your RV, don’t forget to stop by regularly and make sure everything is okay.
-Walk around and ensure all covers are still properly in place, look for signs of unwanted guests and any potential damage after winter storms.
+Walk around and ensure all covers are still secure, look for signs of unwanted guests and any potential damage after winter storms.
 Completing these small steps will ensure your RV is safe all winter long and help you be ready for another season of camping in the spring.

 Now, kick back and enjoy your favorite beverage.
 You’ve earned it!